MatthewDavidJordan/allieseats/README.md

 2. **AI Screenshot/Video Parsing** — upload a Beli app screenshot or a screen recording of scrolling through your Beli list.
 Gemini extracts all visible restaurants with their ratings, price levels, cuisines, and locations.
 For videos, it processes all frames and deduplicates entries.

+### Upload flow

+The admin UI uses a two-step upload to support large files (especially videos) on Vercel's serverless platform:

+1. **Client → Firebase Storage** — the file is uploaded directly from the browser to `beli-uploads/{timestamp}.{ext}`
+2. **Client → API route** — a small JSON payload `{ fileUrl, mimeType }` is sent to `/api/parse-beli`
+3. **API route → Firebase Storage** — the server fetches the file from the download URL
+4. **API route → Gemini** — the file is forwarded to Gemini for AI extraction

+This avoids Vercel's ~4.5MB request body limit and works reliably from mobile devices.

 ## Deployment

 The easiest way to deploy is with [Vercel](https://vercel.com):